 MMNP offers events exclusively for graduates on a range of topics.
 We will post events on this page as they are scheduled.
 If you would like to lead a workshop or a walk, let us know.

 Kennebunk Plains walk on Sept.
-7. Sign up here.
+21 (rescheduled from Sept.
+7).
+Sign up here.

 Astronomy evening in Damariscotta on Sept.
 28. Sign up here.